WolframSummerSchool/Summer2018Starter/StudentDeliverables/readme.md

 * Write full record of your project
 * Include your GitHub repository link
 * Add links to additional content such as data, references, external code, microsites, etc. - anything that could not fit in notebook
-* Save file as FirstnameLastname_ProjectNotebook2018.nb
+* Save file as Firstname-Lastname-Project.nb
 * Updated and commit regularly to your GitHub repo
 * Send your mentor the link to your repo

 # ComputationalEssayTemplate.nb
 Use this to turn in your Computational Essay.
 Follow the guidelines in the template while composing your essay.

+* Save file as Firstname-Lastname-Essay.nb

 # CommunityPost.md
 A simple .md file you can use to contain all the content that goes in to your community post

-* Save file as FirstnameLastname_CommunityPost.md
+* Save file as Firstname-Lastname-CommunityPost.md
 * Use your Project Notebook full record as basis for Community post
 * Make it as detailed and instructive as possible
 * How to write a community post: http://wolfr.am/READ-1ST